Godzilla (franchise)

 The original film, Godzilla, was directed by and co-written by Ishirō Honda and released by Toho in 1954.
 It became an influential classic of the genre.
 It featured political and social undertones relevant to Japan at the time.
-The original introduced an acclaimed music score by Akira Ifukube, reused in many later films.
 The 1954 film and its special effects director Eiji Tsuburaya are largely credited for establishing the template for tokusatsu, a technique of practical special effects filmmaking that would become essential in Japan's film industry since the release of Godzilla (1954).
-For its North American release, the film was localized in 1956 as Godzilla, King of the Monsters!.
-It featured new footage with Raymond Burr edited together with the original Japanese footage.
+For its North American release, the film was localized in 1956 as Godzilla, King of the Monsters! and featured new footage with Raymond Burr edited together with the original Japanese footage.

-The popularity of the films has led to the franchise expanding to other media, such as television, music, literature and video games.
-Godzilla has become one of the most recognizable symbols in Japanese pop culture worldwide and remains a well-known facet of Japanese films and was one of the first examples of the popular kaiju and tokusatsu subgenres in Japanese entertainment.
+The popularity of the films has led to the film series expanding to other media, such as television, music, literature and video games.
+Godzilla has become one of the most recognizable symbols in Japanese pop culture worldwide and a well-known facet of Japanese cinema.
+It is also considered one of the first examples of the popular kaiju and tokusatsu subgenres in Japanese entertainment.

-The tone and themes vary per film.
-Several of the films have political themes, others have dark tones, complex internal mythology, or are simple action movies featuring aliens or other monsters, while others have simpler themes accessible to children.
+Godzilla films vary in the complexity of themes and targeted audience.
+Several of the films have political themes, others have dark tones, complex internal mythology, or are simple action films featuring aliens or other monsters, while others have simpler themes accessible to children.
 Godzilla's role varies from purely a destructive force to an ally of humans, or a protector of Japanese values, or a hero to children.

 The name Godzilla is a romanization of the original Japanese name Gojira (ゴジラ)—which is a combination of two Japanese words: gorira (ゴリラ), "gorilla", and kujira (クジラ), "whale".
 The word alludes to the size, power and aquatic origin of Godzilla.
 As developed by Toho, the monster is an offshoot of the combination of radioactivity and ancient dinosaur-like creatures, indestructible and possessing special powers (see Godzilla characteristics).